sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-ui/cp-kyma-create-function-ui.md

 1. In your Kyma dashboard, go to **Namespaces** and choose the **default** namespace.

+2. To enable istio sidecar injection for the **default** namespace, choose **edit** and switch the sidecar injection toggle.

+    If you create a Function in a namespace with Istio sidecar injection enabled, an Istio sidecar proxy is automatically injected to the Function's Pod during its creation.
+This makes the Function part of the Istio service mesh.
+To expose a workload using an APIRule custom resource, it is required to include the workload in the Istio service mesh.

 2. Go to **Workloads > Functions** and choose **Create**.

 3. Fill in the form in the **Create Function** view using the following details and choose **Create**.